Pistonite/botw-ist/packages/manual/src/action/get.md

 instead.

 ## Buying from NPC
-Normally, you buy items in this game by talking to the item directly in the overworld.
+Normally, you buy items in this game by "talking" to the item directly in the overworld.
 Certain NPCs are exceptions, such as Beedle, Travelling Merchants, and Kilton.
 For these NPCs, you need to talk to them, and buy from a separate dialog.